-These standalone financial statements have been prepared for the limited purpose of preparation of the consolidated financial statements of Reliance Industries Limited, Holding Company.
-As a result, these standalone financial Statements may not be suitable for another purpose.
+These special purpose financial statements have been prepared for the limited purpose of preparation of the consolidated financial statements of Reliance Industries Limited, Holding Company.
+As a result, these special purpose financial Statements may not be suitable for another purpose.
 Our report is intended solely for the use of the Company and should not be distributed to or used by other parties.